mailsac/api-docs/source/includes/_messages.md

 subject | email subject line
-savedBy | when starred, this is the `Account._id` inbox | email address to which this message belongs domain | hostname domain for the inbox received | ISO 8601 date and time string size | content length in bytes of the original raw email message
+savedBy | when starred, this is the `Account._id` inbox | email address to which this message belongs originalInbox | email address which originally received the message.
+This will only be different if the message was forwarded, or rerouted to a catch-all inbox. domain | hostname domain for the inbox received | ISO 8601 date and time string size | content length in bytes of the original raw email message